gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - All rule methods on `RuleSource` must not be private, and all other methods must be private.
 - `BinarySpec.name` should no longer be considered a unique identifier for the binary within a project.
 - The name for the 'build' task for a binary is now qualified with the name of its component.
-For example, `jar` in `mylib` will have a build task called 'mylibJar'
+For example, `jar` in `mylib` will have a build task called `mylibJar`
 - The name for the compile tasks for a binary is now qualified with the name of its component.
 - The top-level `binaries` container is now a `ModelMap` instead of a `DomainObjectContainer`.
 It is still accessible as `BinaryContainer`.
 - `ComponentSpec.sources` and `BinarySpec.sources` now have true `ModelMap` semantics.
 Elements are created and configured on demand, and appear in the model report.